'Adolescence' TV drama exposes global issue of teenage violence

 Portuguese police produced a guide for parents to explain the hidden meaning of emojis used by young people - a plot component in the show.
 The Sydney Morning Herald produced a guide on how to talk to children more effectively than the parents in the programme.

-British police urged parents to look for signs their child may be being radicalised online, using data showing 60% of referrals to its terrorism prevention system came from children aged 17 or under to highlight the scale of the wider problem.
+British police urged parents to look for signs their child may be being radicalised online, using data showing 60 percent of referrals to its terrorism prevention system came from children aged 17 or under to highlight the scale of the wider problem.

 HIT HOME HARD IN DOWNING STREET